 The ideal picking method for your business depends on a number of factors such as the size of your warehouse and the characteristics of your products.
 For instance, zone picking is often ideal of large warehouses that hold a diverse range of products as it helps to reduce travel time and improve inventory accuracy.
 However, you’d also need a strong workforce to help you carry this method out efficiently.

-Wave picking is a great option for optimizing your schedules and ensuring that orders are shipped out on time.
+Wave picking is a great option for optimising your schedules and ensuring that orders are shipped out on time.
 Meanwhile, discrete picking can be a straightforward and easy option for businesses that are just starting out and have smaller warehouses.

 Keep in mind that you don’t necessarily have to stick to one picking method.
 You can even combine multiple strategies together to fit the unique needs and characteristics of your warehouse.
 For example, zone picking may be combined with wave picking to save time while ensuring timely shipments.